justineemeyr/wscuc/index.md

 We will be using [Moodle](https://wscuc.moodlecloud.com/), which allows us to provide a collaborative space for the class. *All assigned work will be submitted through Moodle.*

-Your Moodle login is your institution email address, and your password can be changed at [https://gradescope.com/reset_password](https://gradescope.com/reset_password).
+Your Moodle login is your institution email address, and your password you will set up when you sign into the course for the first time.
+For password problems email: jmeyr@wscuc.org

 ## Evaluation